hakobe/homura/README.md

 # homura

 This is the IRC bouncer written in JavaScript for Node.js.
 The name "homura" is from [madoka](http://www.madoka.org/) which is the IRC bouncer I used first ;)

+This project is under *DEVELOPMENT*.
+APIs are unstable and some important features may not be implemented.

 ## Synopsis